-While Moroux is still an in-demand musician, he is now living back in Lafayette as the married father of three children working as a commercial realtor with Latter & Blum, formerly Coldwell Banker Pelican Real Estate.
+While Moroux still plays music when he has the time, he is now living back in Lafayette as the married father of three children and working as a commercial sales and leasing agent with Scout Real Estate.
+He worked previously with Coldwell Banker Commercial Real Estate (later NAI/Latter and Blum).

 While the odds of being selected to compete on Jeopardy are tougher than being accepted to Harvard Law School, anyone who’s ever conversed with Rex Moroux will not be surprised by his appearance on this top-rated iconic game show.